 Eye-cleaning is a fairly simple process and there is no set schedule of how often it should be preformed.
 Just keep on eye on your pet and his behavior and sit him down for an eye-cleaning on an as-needed basis.

-We have a New 3 year old German Shepard and cleaning the light color fur with your solution.
+We have a new three-year-old German Shepard and cleaned the light color fur with your solution.
 Did the Job.
 Thank you!

 How long does the cornstarch/peroxide solution have to stay there?
 My dog started scratching her face after a few hours so I took it off.
 Didn’t seem to do much.
 Maybe I had the consistency wrong?